Let’s talk brains: We know perimenopause and menopause can impact our brains.

 While brain fog is irritating, it’s generally just that – irritating.
 Dementia is far more likely to disrupt life and normal activities.
 Have you stopped doing tasks you normally did (household finances, for example) because you feel unable to do them?
 That might indicate a more serious issue.

 It’s great that menopause brain fog isn’t forever, but the fact is it usually starts in perimenopause and can hang on even into early menopause, meaning women may not feel as sharp or focused for several years.
-Given that women in their late 40s and early 50s are often at the height of their careers, who can wait?
+Given that women in their late 40s and early 50s are often at the height of their careers, who can afford to wait?

 Roll up your sleeves, because it’s about to get all science-y up in here.
 The best “natural” remedy for menopausal brain fog might be … thinking.
 Learning.
 Using your brain in new ways helps it “learn to learn” again.